Barry Pietrantonio, Class of 2017G

 Motivated by his childhood experiences—and data about the early onset of substance misuse—Barry helps local youth and their families learn more about mental health and substance use disorders.
 He speaks to a wide range of audiences about his journey to sobriety to raise awareness and educate them on resources for assistance.

 “Education and rehabilitation are key to battling substance use disorder,” he said.
-“By providing more opportunities for treatment and address contributory factors early in people’s lives, we can make a difference.”
+“By providing more opportunities for treatment and addressing contributory factors early in people’s lives, we can make a difference.”

 He’s thankful for the difference others made in his.